joeFunction/employeeDirectory/README.md

 ### Unit 19 React: Employee Directory

-The theme of this application is based on a employee directory with React.
+The theme of this application is based on an employee directory with React.
 This assignment breaks up the application's UI into components, component states, and is responsive to user events.

   ### Table of Contents:
   - [User Story](#user-story-speech_balloon)